The Sacred Language of the Abakuá

 Lydia Cabrera-Abakuá place names and West Africa (pdf)

-This project is supported by the National Endowment for the Humanities through a Scholarly Editions and Translations Grant (2015-2018).
+This project was supported by the National Endowment for the Humanities through a Scholarly Editions and Translations Grant (2015-2018).
+The results are scheduled for publication by the University Press of Mississippi in August 2020.